-QR 2: Least Squares and Computing Eigenvalues
+Least Squares and Computing Eigenvalues

 Lab Objective: Because of its numerical stability and convenient structure, the QR decomposition is the basis of many important and practical algorithms.
-In this lab, we introduce linear least squares problems, tools in Python for computing least squares solutions, and two fundamental eigenvalue algorithms.
+In this lab we introduce linear least squares problems, tools in Python for computing least squares solutions, and two fundamental algorithms for computing eigenvalue.
+The QR decomposition makes solving several of these problems quick and numerically stable.